daemonio/docker-iota-testnet/README.md

 your wallet just type the chosen SEED.

 You're going to see `Balance = 0` after logging in.
 Go to `Receive` and click in `Attach To Tangle`.
 Wait, this can take some time.
-When you see `"Address Attached"` you can `Balance` again, it will be 1Mi.
+When you see `"Address Attached"` you can see `Balance` again, it will be 1Mi.